ronnyascencio/iberian2025-ds/README.md

 **IMPORTANT** Answer the following questions considering only measurements with the value tagged as "Normal" (code 0):

   - **Q1:** Average daily SO2 concentration across all districts over the entire period.
 Give the station average.
 Provide the answer with 5 decimals.
   - **Q2:** Analyse how pollution levels vary by season.
 Return the average levels of CO per season at the station 209.
 (Take the whole month of December as part of winter, March as spring, and so on.)
 Provide the answer with 5 decimals.
   - **Q3:** Which hour presents the highest variability (Standard Deviation) for the pollutant O3?
 Treat all stations as equal.
   - **Q4:** Which is the station code with more measurements labeled as "Abnormal data"?
   - **Q5:** Which station code has more "not normal" measurements (!= 0)?
-  - **Q6:** Return the count of Good, Normal, Bad and Very bad records for all the station codes of PM2.5 pollutant.
+  - **Q6:** Return the count of `Good`, `Normal`, `Bad` and `Very bad` records for all the station codes of PM2.5 pollutant.

-Question output format:
+Example question output format:
 ```json
 {"target":
   {